Any Dream Will Do (TV series): Other finalists

 Fifth-placed Craig Chalmers was cast by Bill Kenwright as Joseph in the touring version of Joseph from 20 August 2007.
 The tour was due to have its first night in Bromley, London, less than 24 km (about 15 miles) from the Adelphi, where Kenwright was co-producer.
 In Chalmers' last week before viewers voted him off the programme, Kenwright had told him: "You wowed the audience and please God you are here next week for the semi-final."
 Chris Barton played Benjamin on the tour and at some matinees Joseph or the Narrator.
-He then went on to be a Swing in Spring Awakening in both Hammersmith and the Novello west end.
-Kenwright employed Chris Crosby on his new national tour of Half a Sixpence opening on 28 August 2007 at the Churchill Theatre in Bromley.
+He then went on to be a Swing in Spring Awakening in both Hammersmith and the Novello Theatre in the West End.
+Kenwright employed Chris Crosby on his national tour of Half a Sixpence opening on 28 August 2007 at the Churchill Theatre in Bromley.

-Keith Jack joined the cast of the touring Joseph production with Craig and Chris Barton.
+Keith Jack joined the cast of the touring Joseph production with Chalmers and Barton.
 He played the Narrator, a part usually played by a woman though originally written for a male voice.
 His first official performance was on 1 October in Plymouth although he performed a couple of the final shows in High Wycombe on 28 and 29 September.
-He has now finished playing this role.
-He was recording an album to be released in early 2008 with a single from it issued in time for Christmas.
-In June 2010, Keith took the Dreamcoat from Craig and continued his role till May 2013.
+In June 2010, Jack took the Dreamcoat from Chalmers and continued his role till May 2013.